Bernie05/eCommerceJava-React/ER.md

 User
     One to Many With address - A user can have a multiple addresses.
     Many to Many with Coupon - Users can use multiple coupons, and a coupon can be used by multiple users.
-    One to Many with card - Each user has one cart
+    One to One with cart - Each user has one cart
-    One to Many with order - A user can have multiple orders.
+    One to Many with Order - A user can have multiple orders.
     One to Many with Review - A user can leave a multiple reviews.
-    One to Many with Transaction - A use r can have a multiple Transaction One to Many With Wishlist - Each user has one wishlist
+    One to Many with Transaction - A use r can have a multiple Transaction One to One With Wishlist - Each user has one wishlist

 Address
     Many to one with user - An address belongs to one user